List of stewards of Kingston upon Hull

 High Steward of Kingston upon Hull is a ceremonial title conferred by Hull City Council as a civic honour on prominent people associated with Kingston upon Hull.
 Hull has had a high steward since at least 1583.
 The position was abolished in 1974 and revived in 2013.
 Before 1974 the steward usually served for life; since 2013 the term of office is 10 years.
-The incumbent is Peter Mandelson.
+In 2013, Peter Mandelson was appointed as the most recent High Steward of Kingston upon Hull.
+In September 2025, following the Jeffrey Epstein revelations, he was stripped of the role.